Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/what-is-an-array.md

 (what-is-an-array)=
-# Introduction: What is an Array?
+# What is an Array?

 Before we look at indices, let's take a step back and look at the NumPy array.
 Just what is it that makes NumPy arrays so ubiquitous and NumPy one of the